Outloud projects cover theatre, music, literature, dance and multimedia.

-BYDS initiates and partners with other organisations and Bankstown City Council across a range of social and education areas helping organise and run events such as White Ribbon Day, NAIDOC Day, Refugee Week etc.
+Outloud initiates and partners with other organisations and Canterbury Bankstown City Council across a range of social and education areas helping organise and run events such as White Ribbon Day, NAIDOC Day, Refugee Week etc.

-BYDS Patron, Jason Clare MP says BYDS, “Enrich and inspire audiences through innovative arts and cultural projects that portray the voices, experiences and innovative ideas of our diverse community.”
+Outloud Patron, Jason Clare MP says Outloud , “Enrich and inspire audiences through innovative arts and cultural projects that portray the voices, experiences and innovative ideas of our diverse community.”

-Below are a few of current projects that are currently running at BYDS
+Below are a few of current projects that we run/assist in running at Outloud

 The Bankstown Poetry Slam (BPS) is a not-for-profit community organisation that was founded by UWS students Ahmad Al Rady and Sara Mansour in February of 2013.